 James M. Schell

-Mr. Schell also has extensive experience in representing clients who wish to organize or invest or participate in private companies that sponsor and manage private equity and hedge funds.
+In addition to fund formation work, Mr. Schell has over two decades of experience in representing clients who wish to organize or invest or participate in private companies that sponsor and manage private equity and hedge funds.
 His work in this area encompasses established private equity and hedge fund firms that need to be restructured to address succession, governance or ownership issues, as well as new investment management firms being established by individuals, family offices or traditional financial institutions.

 J.D., Columbia Law School, 1976 (Book Review Editor, Columbia Journal of Transnational Law; Kent Scholar; Stone Scholar)

 Lecturer at Institute of International Research and American College of Investment Counsel Programs